VedantKCSE/site/README.md

 # site
-this is a test and practice site for me you can also suggest anything that should be added in here
+This is just a test and practice site for me.
+You can also suggest anything that should be added in here